NearlyFreeSpeech: BugMeNot controversy

-In 2004, Matt Hines of CNET said Nearly Free Speech supported BugMeNot against take-down attempts.
-Kevin Newcomb of clickz.com wrote that Texas-based NearlyFreeSpeech.net spokesman Jeff Wheelhouse said, "NearlyFreeSpeech.NET supports and defends the free expression rights of www.bugmenot.com and all our members to the very limit of its terms of service."
+In 2004, Matt Hines of CNET reported that NearlyFreeSpeech supported BugMeNot against takedown attempts.
+Kevin Newcomb of ClickZ.com wrote that Texas-based NearlyFreeSpeech.net spokesman Jeff Wheelhouse stated, "NearlyFreeSpeech.NET supports and defends the free expression rights of www.bugmenot.com and all our members to the very limit of its terms of service."

-BugMeNot's move to the Nearly Free Speech provider, which also hosts a number of highly controversial sites, prompted BugMeNot's creator to say, "Personally, I don't care if I'm sharing a server with neo-Nazis.
+BugMeNot's move to NearlyFreeSpeech, which also hosts a number of highly controversial sites, prompted BugMeNot's creator to say, "Personally, I don't care if I'm sharing a server with neo-Nazis.
 I might not agree with what they have to say, but the whole thing about freedom of speech is that people are free to speak."

 Badger Killers website controversy

-In 2012, Kelly Fiveash of The Register said US-based hosting firm Nearly Free Speech resisted UK government attempts to take down the Badger-Killers website, which had personal details of persons deemed to be badger cull supporters, including politicians, farmers and professors.
+In 2012, Kelly Fiveash of The Register reported that US-based hosting firm NearlyFreeSpeech resisted UK government attempts to take down the Badger-Killers website, which published the personal details of individuals deemed to be badger-cull supporters, including politicians, farmers, and professors.

 Alt-right and other controversies

-In 2017, Ali Breland of theHill.com described how NearlyFreeSpeech's commitment was tested in the 2012 badger culling website case.
-She also quoted the CEO of alt-right Twitter alternative Gab, who said that NearlyFreeSpeech might be a "safe haven" for his website after their web host gave them five days to transfer their domain.
-In 2017 in Media Law, Ethics, and Policy in the Digital Age, NearlyFreeSpeech's policy of not shutting down site services without a court order made them the hosting choice for Crocels News after other services shutdown their services during a defamation dispute.
-In 2019 in Technical Blogging: Amplify Your Influence, Antonio Cangiano "wholeheartedly" recommended Nearly Free Speech as registrar and webhost for controversial content.
+In 2017, Ali Breland of The Hill described how NearlyFreeSpeech's commitment was tested in the 2012 badger-culling website case.
+She also quoted the CEO of Gab, an alt-right alternative to Twitter, who said that NearlyFreeSpeech might be a "safe haven" for his website after its web host gave the company five days to transfer its domain.
+According to the 2017 book Media Law, Ethics, and Policy in the Digital Age, NearlyFreeSpeech's policy of requiring a court order to shut down websites made it the hosting choice for Jonathan Bishop's Crocels News after other providers dropped the site during a defamation dispute.
+In the 2019 book Technical Blogging: Amplify Your Influence, Antonio Cangiano "wholeheartedly" recommended NearlyFreeSpeech as a registrar and web host for controversial content.

-In January 2021, NearlyFreeSpeech published a statement on their response to a surge in business and communications from "racists."
-The statement was intended to clarify their positions on "free speech," refusal to host illegal content, careful cooperation with law enforcement, and opposition of racism, hatred, and bigotry.
+In January 2021, NearlyFreeSpeech published a statement in response to a surge in business and communications from "racists."
+The statement was intended to clarify the company's position on "free speech," its refusal to host illegal content, its careful cooperation with law enforcement, and its opposition to racism, hatred, and bigotry.